kirschbaum-development/eloquent-power-joins/README.md

 A few things we consider is missing when using joins which are very powerful Eloquent features:

-* Ability to use relationship definitions to make joins;
+* Ability to use relationship definitions to make joins (inner, left, right, and cross joins);
 * Ability to use model scopes inside different contexts;
 * Ability to query relationship existence using joins instead of where exists;
 * Ability to easily sort results based on columns or aggregations from related tables;